 Delivery Chain Risk Maps

-Applications should include a Delivery Chain Risk Map to show the overall structure of the partnerships/collaborations, the distribution of ODA funds to partners/collaborators; and the associated downstream risks and accountability for the risks down to the end beneficiaries.
+You should include a Delivery Chain Risk Map (DCRM) to show the overall structure of the partnerships/collaborations, the distribution of ODA funds to partners/collaborators, and the associated downstream risks and accountability for the risks to the end beneficiaries.

-- The name of all downstream delivery partners, their functions and relationships between the partners.
+- the names of all downstream delivery partners, their functions, and relationships between the partners

-These are expected to be regularly reviewed and updated at a minimum annually.
-For more information on the format and content, please see the following formatting and content guidance.
+DCRMs are expected to be regularly reviewed and updated at least annually.
+For more information on the format and content, please see the NIHR DCRM guidance.

 Research Contract and Collaboration Agreements